fusioncharts/dev_centre_docs/map-guide/listening-to-map-events.md

 Markers and Connectors raise events on mouse interactions like roll over, roll out and click just like Entities.

-Shown here is the world map that we built in {% linkTo tutorials/map-guide/adding-markers.md %} as part of the connectors section.
+Shown here is the world map that we built in (/map-guide/adding-markers) as part of the connectors section.
 It shows the busiest routes from the Heathrow.

 {% embed_chart map-guide-listening-to-map-events-2.js %}